 After many years of uncertainty and a Supreme Court decision (Bank of Nova Scotia v Thibault), the Quebec government introduced Bill 136 amending the Quebec Insurance Act and other laws dealing with annuity contracts sold in the province.
 This bill is significant for those who invest either directly in annuity contracts or insurance-based investments that contain an annuity component.

-Bill 136 was adopted on December 14, 2005, and took effect on March 1, 2006.
+Bill 136 was adopted on December 14, 2005 and took effect on March 1, 2006.
 Most importantly, contract changes made as a result of Bill 136 now provide investors with confidence that the benefits of creditor protection may be available to them when purchasing annuity contracts in Quebec.
 The following points provide clarification on Bill 136.

-What is an annuity?
+What’s an annuity?

-- There must be alienation of capital to the issuer of the contract
+- There must be alienation of capital to the issuer of the contract.

-- The contract must be for a defined period of time
+- The contract must be for a defined period of time.

-- The amount of the annuity to be paid periodically must be defined or determinable in the contract
+- The amount of the annuity to be paid periodically must be defined or determinable in the contract.

 Beneficiary designation requirements

-The Quebec Civil Code stipulates that annuity contracts are generally exempt from seizure during the owner’s lifetime if the named beneficiary falls under one of three categories.
+The Quebec Civil Code stipulates that annuity contracts are generally exempt from seizure during the owner’s lifetime if the named beneficiary falls under one of three categories:

-- Ascendants or descendents of the owner
+- ascendants or descendants of the owner

 How does this affect you?

-Limitations of the bankruptcy legislation
+Limitations of bankruptcy legislation